urbanjost/M_intrinsics/docs/intrinsics.md

   **aimag**(3) yields the imaginary part of the complex argument **z**.

-  This is similar to the modern complex-part-designator **%IM** which also designates the imaginary part of a value, accept a designator is treated as a variable.
+  This is similar to the modern complex-part-designator **%IM** which also designates the imaginary part of a value, except a designator is treated as a variable.
 This means it may appear on the left-hand side of an assignment as well, as in **val%im=10.0** or as an argument in a procedure call that will act as a typical variable